Saving money is important for many reasons

 38. In case of job loss or injury

-Within 72 hours, both my husband and I were furloughed from our “secure” jobs and applying for unemployment.
-Of course, we had no idea the circumstances would last this long.
-It was a scary time, but we’ve been able to stay afloat even with reduced and inconsistent income for over a year.
-Thank you, Jesus.
+Both my husband and I were furloughed from our “secure” jobs and had to apply for unemployment.
+It was a scary time, but we were able to stay afloat even with reduced and inconsistent income for over a year.

-These past 12 months have proven that your job is not secure just because you’ve worked for the same company for 20 years (like my husband).
+I think we can agree that job security can disappear overnight.
 Having a good cushion of savings in the bank can be the difference between riding out a storm and drowning.

 Whether you lose your job or get injured and can’t work, being diligent with saving money will give you the security you need in such uncertain times.

 You never know what life has for you just around the corner.
 You may get injured in a car accident.
 You may slip down the stairs and break your ankle.
 You may get diagnosed with a life-altering disease.